Qualitative Numeric Planning: Reductions and Complexity: Introduction

 \section{Introduction}

-Qualitative numerical problems (QNPs) are classical planning problems extended with non-negative numerical variables $X$ that can be decreased of increased ``qualitatively'', i.e., by random amounts.
-Since such numerical variables cannot be used for counting, QNP planning, unlike most other general forms of planning with numbers \cite{helmert:numeric}, turns out to be decidable.
-QNPs were introduced by \citeay{sid:aaai2011} as a useful model for \emph{generalized planning}, namely, the synthesis of plans that solve multiple classical planning instances \cite{levesque:loops,bonet09automatic,srivastava:generalized,hu:generalized,bonet:ijcai2015,BelleL16,anders:review}.
-Basically, collections $\Q$ of planning instances $P$ that share the same set of actions and state features may be often expressed as a single QNP problem $Q$ whose solutions, that map state features into actions, then solve all problems $P$ in $\Q$ \cite{bonet:ijcai2018}.
+Qualitative numerical problems (QNPs) are classical planning problems extended with non-negative numerical variables $X$ that can be decreased or increased ``qualitatively'', i.e., by positive indeterminate amounts.
+Since such numerical variables cannot be used for counting, QNP planning, unlike most other general forms of planning with numbers \shortcite{helmert:numeric}, turns out to be decidable.
+QNPs were introduced by \citeay{sid:aaai2011} as a useful model for \emph{generalized planning}, namely, the synthesis of plans that solve multiple classical planning instances \shortcite{levesque:loops,bonet:icaps2009,srivastava:generalized,hu:generalized,bonet:ijcai2015,BelleL16,anders:review}.
+Basically, collections $\Q$ of planning instances $P$ that share the same set of actions and state features may be often expressed as a single QNP problem $Q$ whose solutions, that map state features into actions, solve all problems $P$ in $\Q$ \shortcite{bonet:ijcai2018}.

-QNPs can be solved in two steps \cite{sid:aaai2011}.
-First, the QNP $Q$ is converted into a standard fully observable non-deterministic (FOND) problem $P$ \cite{cimatti:fond}.
+QNPs can be solved in two steps \shortcite{sid:aaai2011}.
+First, the QNP $Q$ is converted into a standard fully observable non-deterministic (FOND) problem $P$ \shortcite{cimatti:fond}.
 Then, solutions of $P$ obtained by an off-the-shelf FOND planner are tested for \emph{termination}.
-This last step is required because the non-determinism in the FOND problem $P$ is not fair but \emph{conditionally fair:} infinite qualitative decrements of a numerical variable $X$ make the expression $X=0$ true eventually, provided that $X$ is increased not more than a finite number of times \cite{bonet:ijcai2017}.
-The policies that solve $P$ and terminate are then exactly the policies that solve the QNP $Q$ \cite{sid:aaai2011}.
+This last step is required because the non-determinism in the FOND problem $P$ is not fair in the usual sense: the trajectories that are not fair are those in which a variable is decreased an infinite number of times but increased a finite number of times only \shortcite{bonet:ijcai2017}.
+The policies that solve $P$ in which the (QNP) fair trajectories all reach the goal, and which correspond to the terminating strong cyclic policies for $P$, are the policies that solve the QNP $Q$ \shortcite{sid:aaai2011}.

 The computational shortcomings of solving QNPs following this generate-and-test approach, however, are two.
 First, it is not simple to amend FOND planners to generate all the solutions of a FOND problem because FOND plans are not action sequences but closed-loop policies.
 Second, the number of policies that need to be tested for termination may be huge: exponential in the number of FOND states, and hence, doubly exponential in the number of variables.